raceee/lanyon/_posts/2020-04-03-World-of-Warcraft-The-Machine-Learning-Approach.md

 #### Developing the algorithm

 To get the boss to counter cybersocial optimization we want to make a crude simulation of what an encounter with a raid boss is for players.
 Adding the attack vector of players together we get a raid.
 A raid and a boss will exchange blows and whoever takes more turns to kill the other loses.

-A raid will attack with its attack vector and the boss will defend with its defense vector.
+A raid will attack with its total attack vector and the boss will defend with its total defense vector.
 The two vectors are subtracted elementwise and any positive value remaining is summed together to represent the total damage done to the boss every turn, vise versa.

 To obtain a raid’s collective attack and defense vector we will generate a random vector, where elements sum together to be one and multiply it by the raid’s collective DPS and armor rating.

 To show cybersocial optimization we will initialize 200 raids to fight the boss and add a bias term to half of the vectors, creating a cluster  representing those who are implementing some dominant strategy on the many internet forums.
 After a PCA this is what it looks like.